-- (A) has changed the election; and

-- (B) elects to receive skill contest or sweepstakes mailings from that promoter.

-- (e) PRIVATE RIGHT OF ACTION.-

-- (1) IN GENERAL.-An individual who receives one or more mailings in violation of subsection (d) may, if otherwise permitted by the laws or rules of court of a State, bring in an appropriate court of that State-

-- (A) an action to enjoin such violation;

-- (B) an action to recover for actual monetary loss from such a violation, or to receive \$500 in damages for each such violation, whichever is greater; or

-- (C) both such actions.

-It shall be an affirmative defense in any action brought under this subsection that the defendant has established and implemented, with due care, reasonable practices and procedures to effectively prevent mailings in violation of subsection (d).
-If the court finds that the defendant willfully or knowingly violated subsection (d), the court may, in its discretion, increase the amount of the award to an amount equal to not more than 3 times the amount available under subparagraph (B).
+- (1) IN GENERAL.-An individual who receives one or more mailings in violation of subsection (d) may, if otherwise permitted by the laws or rules of court of a State, bring in an appropriate court of that State- - (A) an action to enjoin such violation; - (B) an action to recover for actual monetary loss from such a violation, or to receive \$500 in damages for each such violation, whichever is greater; or - (C) both such actions. - It shall be an affirmative defense in any action brought under this subsection that the defendant has established and implemented, with due care, reasonable practices and procedures to effectively prevent mailings in violation of subsection (d).
+If the court finds that the defendant willfully or knowingly violated subsection (d), the court may, in its discretion, increase the amount of the award to an amount equal to not more than 3 times the amount available under subparagraph (B). - (2) ACTION ALLOWABLE BASED ON OTHER SUFFICIENT NOTICE.-A mailing sent in violation of section 3001(l) shall be actionable under this subsection, but only if such an action would not also be available under paragraph (1) (as a violation of subsection (d)) based on the same mailing. - (f) Promoter Nonliability.-A promoter shall not be subject to civil liability for the exclusion of an individual's name or address from any list maintained by that promoter for mailing skill contests or sweepstakes, if- - (1) a removal request is received by the promoter's notification system; and - (2) the promoter has a good faith belief that the request is from- - (A) the individual whose name and address is to be excluded; or - (B) another duly authorized person. - (g) Prohibition on Commercial Use of Lists.-

-- (2) ACTION ALLOWABLE BASED ON OTHER SUFFICIENT NOTICE.-A mailing sent in violation of section 3001(l) shall be actionable under this subsection, but only if such an action would not also be available under paragraph (1) (as a violation of subsection (d)) based on the same mailing. - (f) PROMOTER NONLIABILITY.-A promoter shall not be subject to civil liability for the exclusion of an individual's name or address from any list maintained by that promoter for mailing skill contests or sweepstakes, if- - (1) a removal request is received by the promoter's notification system; and - (2) the promoter has a good faith belief that the request is from- - (A) the individual whose name and address is to be excluded; or - (B) another duly authorized person. - (g) Prohibition on Commercial Use of Lists.- - (1) IN GENERAL.- - (A) Prohibition.-No person may provide any information (including the sale or rental of any name or address) derived from a list described in subparagraph (B) to another person for commercial use. - (B) LISTS.-A list referred to under subparagraph (A) is any list of names and addresses (or other related information) compiled from individuals who exercise an election under subsection (d). - (2) CIVIL PENALTY.-Any person who violates paragraph (1) shall be assessed a civil penalty by the Postal Service not to exceed \$2,000,000 per violation. - (h) CIVIL PENALTIES.- - (1) IN GENERAL.-Any promoter- - (A) who recklessly mails nonmailable matter in violation of subsection (b) shall be lia-
+(1) IN GENERAL.-

+- (A) PROHIBITION.-No person may provide any information (including the sale or rental of any name or address) derived from a list described in subparagraph (B) to another person for commercial use. - (B) LISTS.-A list referred to under subparagraph (A) is any list of names and addresses (or other related information) compiled from individuals who exercise an election under subsection (d). - (2) CIVIL PENALTY.-Any person who violates paragraph (1) shall be assessed a civil penalty by the Postal Service not to exceed \$2,000,000 per violation.

+(h) CIVIL PENALTIES.-

-- ble to the United States in an amount of \$10,000 per violation for each mailing to an individual of nonmailable matter; or - (B) who fails to comply with the requirements of subsection (c)(2) shall be liable to the United States. - (2) ENFORCEMENT.-The Postal Service shall, in accordance with the same procedures as set forth in section 3012(b), provide for the assessment of civil penalties under this section.
+- (1) IN GENERAL.-Any promoter- - (A) who recklessly mails nonmailable matter in violation of subsection (b) shall be liable to the United States in an amount of \$10,000 per violation for each mailing to an individual of nonmailable matter; or - (B) who fails to comply with the requirements of subsection (c)(2) shall be liable to the United States. - (2) ENFORCEMENT.-The Postal Service shall, in accordance with the same procedures as set forth in section 3012(b), provide for the assessment of civil penalties under this section.